clandinq/remindr/README.md

     1. `deadline`: Grant deadline in yyyy_mm_dd text format.
     2. `description`: Description of the grant.
     3. `dead_type`: *deliverable*, *proposal* or other (cannot be NA).
-    4. `details`: Details about what the submission requires
+    4. `details`: Details about what the submission requires.
     5. `questions`: Line indicating who to ask conference questions.
 Can be NA.
-    6. `submission: Link to submit grant deliverable/proposal/etc.
+    6. `submission`: Link to submit grant deliverable/proposal/etc.
+    7.  `complete`: This variable defines whether reminders need to be sent or not.
+If all scheduled reminders have been sent, it is marked as complete (`complete = 1`).
+The default value is `complete = 0`.
+Set `complete = 1` in the Excel document if it is not necessary to send this set of reminders anymore (for example, when completing a submission before the final reminder).

 The four Excel files downloaded contain data examples, which must be overwritten before proceeding with the setup.
 You only need to modify the files for which you will send reminders.
 For example, if you will not be sending any grant deadline reminders, you can leave the template blank and simply select in the next step that you will not be sending these reminders out.